 The same short answer: No. By default no one but you can access the graphs you see after your login.
 But if you want to share them with your closest 3,000 friends on Twitter you can do so.
 Just head to your settings and they are publicly available.

 If you do this, your graphs will be public visualizations right here on the website.
 You can also choose to make the graphs private again at any point later on.
-Making your graphs on TwArχiv public or private does not share your Archive sharing on Open Humans.
+Making your graphs on TwArχiv public or private does not relate to your Archive sharing settings on Open Humans.